Cheeses

 How to make homemade mozzarella without rennet

-1. Warm 2L of non-pasteurized/unboiled milk on a low flame.
-Stir continuously.
+1. Warm 2L of non-pasteurized/unboiled milk on a low flame, stirring continuously.

-2. Add 4 tbsp of white vinegar or lemon juice to split the milk.
+2. Add 4 tbsp of white vinegar or lemon juice to curdle the milk.

-3. Curds should start to form in the milk.
-If you do not see enough curds, you might need to add 1 tbsp more of vinegar.
+3. Curds should start to form.
+If insufficient, add an additional 1 tbsp of vinegar.

-4. Continuously and slowly gather all the curds into a cheese ball.
+4. Slowly gather all curds into a cheese ball.

-6. Microwave the water until it is hot and then place the cheese ball inside.
-Keep mixing.
+6. Microwave the water until hot, then immerse the cheese ball, mixing continuously.

 If you want to read similar articles to How to Make Cheese at Home Without Rennet, we recommend you visit our Recipes category.